aMoniker/Gush/README.md

  - [x] Show coint count on UI
 - [ ] Multiple characters with different health & weapons
   - [ ] Coins can be collected through multiple game runs to unlock more characters
-- [ ] Current level can be reset if a player really messes things up.
+- [ ] Current level can be reset when player dies.
-  - [ ] Pause menu with options
+- [ ] Force 1.5 aspect ratio no matter screens size

 ### Essential features
 - [ ] Different levels